 The TMP102 transmits data through I2C which, I understand is meant to transmit data within a piece of equipment rather than over a long cable.
 However, in tests it seems to work over about 9 metres.
 I use flat RJ45 to connect.
 This goes under carpets and suchlike and is cheap considering it comes with terminating plugs.

 Considering how small the boards are (about 15 mm square) it should be possible to make the sensor really tiny.
 The logic level converter could be in the timer itself to make it even smaller.
 (However, would the lower voltage reduce the cable length that could be used?).
-My overall unit is not as small as it could be - for one, it needs to accommodate an RJ45 socket.
+My overall unit is not as small as it could be -

 This is the circuit diagram (left).
 The ADD0 connection on the TMP102 needs to be tied to 3.3 volts for an I2C address of 72 (48 hex) or to ground for an address of 73 (49 hex).
 This suggests you can only use two sensors in the system.